 Peru State College RHOP Program: Rural Health Opportunties Program is in partnership with Peru State College and the University Of Nebraska Medical Center.
 The RHOP for Peru State is similar to Wayne State and Chadron State.
 The current programs include pharmacy, medical laboratory science, physician’s assistant, physical therapy, nursing or radiography.
 For more information go to www.peru.edu/rhop Deadline: December 1 (updated 2020)

-Peru State College – Apply to Peru State College and for more information on Scholarships go to http://www.peru.edu/admissions/freshman_scholarships.htm Most Deadlines: December 1, but may vary.
+Peru State College – Apply to Peru State College and for more information on Scholarships go to https://www.peru.edu/admissions/cost-aid Most Deadlines: December 1, many vary so check website above.
 (Updated 2020)

 SOUTHEAST COMMUNITY COLLEGE